UgurUysal86/HUMAN-ASSISTED-WEAPON-SYSTEMS/README.md

 Armed forces use technology to gain superiority on the battlefield.
 Recent breakthroughs in the field of Artificial Intelligence and Unmanned Systems provide new uses for military operations.
 The Control of Unmanned Systems can be done at different levels of autonomy.
 The focus of this research is the Human-autonomy teaming approach.
 In contrast to Manned-unmanned teaming, where the unmanned systems are not operated by human operators.
 With our research we would like to investigate the possibilities to operate unmanned systems autonomously, to increase the effectiveness of military forces on the near future battlefield.

-On July 10, 2013, an unmanned X45B drone made an autonomous landing on an aircraft carrier for the first time:
+On July 10, 2013, an unmanned X45B drone made an autonomous landing on an aircraft carrier for the first time.
+Click on the image to watch the video **X-47B Completes First Carrier-based Arrested Landing** on YouTube.
 [![X-47B Completes First Carrier-based Arrested Landing](https://github.com/jedioutcast55/project_template/blob/master/Images/X-47B%20Completes%20First%20Carrier-based%20Arrested%20Landing.JPG)](https://www.youtube.com/watch?v=Rc2k6G8LuqY)
-##### Click on the image to watch the video **X-47B Completes First Carrier-based Arrested Landing** on YouTube.

-The simulation of the supervised-autonomous landing of the Unmanned Combat Aerial Vehicle (UCAV) Sentinel in ArmA 3 looks realistic:
+The simulation of the supervised-autonomous landing of the Unmanned Combat Aerial Vehicle (UCAV) Sentinel in ArmA 3 looks realistic.
+Click on the image to watch the video **ArmA 3: Supervised-autonomous landing UCAV Sentinel** on YouTube.
 [![UCAV Sentinel Completes Carrier-based Arrested Landing in ArmA 3](https://github.com/jedioutcast55/project_template/blob/master/Images/ArmA%203%20Ingame%20Screenshot%20UCAV%20Sentinel%20Completes%20Carrier-based%20Arrested%20Landing.JPG)](https://www.youtube.com/watch?v=3vW2kUt7PLQ&feature=youtu.be)
-##### Click on the image to watch the video **ArmA 3: Supervised-autonomous landing UCAV Sentinel** on YouTube.

 The military use of autonomous drones in varying degrees of intensity seems to be possible in the foreseeable future.
 Our basic principle is that the human military leader remains at any time the decision-making authority to carry out military operations.
 With our research, we would like to investigate the possibilities and limits of human-supervised autonomous systems on the future battlefield.
 The focus is on the reliability of the Human-supervised autonomous system in a virtual military scenario.

 This problem is interesting, as the full military potential of Human-autonomy teaming can currently only be estimated, as the technology required is just being developed.
 Therefore we rely as part of our research project on the virtual simulation environment ArmA 3, in which a human operator can give orders to several autonomous systems at the same time.
-The following video gives an impression of how the AI control in ArmA 3 can be managed:
+The following video **ARMA 3 - Advanced AI Command Tactics w/ ALIVE Combat Support & High Command** on YouTube gives an impression of how the AI control in ArmA 3 can be managed:
 [![ARMA 3 - Advanced AI Command Tactics](https://github.com/jedioutcast55/project_template/blob/master/Images/ARMA%203%20-%20Advanced%20AI%20Command%20Tactics.JPG)](https://www.youtube.com/watch?v=QphmHgvYlJw&t=1290s)
-##### Click on the image to watch the video **ARMA 3 - Advanced AI Command Tactics w/ ALIVE Combat Support & High Command** on YouTube.

 With the knowledge we gain from the simulation experiments we try the answer our research questions.
 Furthermore, we refer to approaches in this field by other researchers and delineate our approach.